Rajiv Gandhi Government General Hospital: History

 The Madras Medical College started off as a private medical hall run by Mortimar, and was regularised into a medical school in 1835, which was opened by the governor, Sir Frederick Adams.
 The governor then promulgated an ordinance to make the school a state-sponsored one and attached it to the General Hospital.

 In 1842, the H-shaped main building was constructed, and the hospital was opened to Indians.
-Simultaneously, the medical school was upgraded into Madras Medical College and started functioning from 1850.
+Simultaneously, the medical school was upgraded to Madras Medical College and started functioning from 1850.
 Between 1928 and 1938, the hospital was expanded to a great extent owing to the growing number of patients.
 A. L. Mudaliar was appointed as the first Indian principal of Madras Medical College.
 Since 1935, with the creations of various departments, new buildings were constructed and the Public Works Department started maintaining the hospital.
 By the end of the 20th century, the government decided to demolish the old building and replace it with two tower blocks at a cost of ₹ 1,050 million.

 On 10 July 1987, the first ever transplant surgery in the hospital was done.
 The first successful cadaver renal transplantation was performed at the hospital in January 1996.

 In April 2007, the government decided to open pay-and-use wards with 200 beds and own nurses, to be maintained by the Tamil Nadu Medical Commission, at the hospital.

 In March 2013, a new kidney dialysis centre with 12 machines was commissioned at the hospital at a cost of ₹ 10 million.